clic2000/CNPL/README.md

 ## Notes:

-- Highly recommended to upgrade to version 3 or keep with the latest version.
-A critical typo was fixed from version 2.
+- Even if you prefer lower revisions, it is highly recommended to stay with at least version 3 which fixed critical typos.